Career Safety Education

-Career Safety Education is the first program of its kind in North America, providing universal access to safety training to all youth in Saskatchewan.
-By working together with generous partners, we are able to sponsor the training to make it free for youth between 14 and 21 years of age.
+Career Safety Education is the first program of its kind in North America.
+It provides universal access to completely FREE safety training for all youth in Saskatchewan.
+By working together with generous partners, we are able to deliver the training to any youth between 14 and 21 years of age.

 The online components are specifically designed by industry safety experts to address the most common injuries to new workers in their respective fields.
 The online components can be complimented with practical on-site training if community sponsorship is available.

-To complete Career Safety Education, three safety courses must be completed.
+To complete Career Safety Education, four safety courses must be completed.

 And, depending on your career interest, you choose one of the following industry orientations:

 - Agriculture: OATS (Online Agriculture Training System)

 - Heavy Construction: RSTS (Roadbuilders Safety Training System Online)